-In this section, we compare mean-flow resolvent and mean resolvent analysis using the adjoint-based matrix-based approaches described in \S~\ref{subsec:linalg}.
-The present section also provides reference results for the convergence analysis of the adjoint-free projection approach in \S~\ref{sec:Sec4sub1}.
-As a benchmark case, we select a problem similar to that investigated by \cite{shaabani2019vortex} and \cite{padovan2022analysis}, i.e. an axisymmetric laminar jet forced by an axial inflow velocity oscillating periodically.
-As in these prior works, we will consider axisymmetric perturbations only.
+In this section, we compare mean-flow resolvent and mean resolvent analyses using the adjoint-based matrix-based approaches described in \S~\ref{subsec:linalg}.
+The present section also provides reference results for the convergence analysis of the projection approach in \S~\ref{sec:Sec4sub1}.
+As a benchmark case, we select a problem similar to that investigated by Shaabani-Ardali, Sipp \& Lesshafft \citep{shaabani2019vortex} and Padovan \& Rowley \citep{padovan2022analysis}, i.e. an axisymmetric laminar jet forced by an axial inflow velocity oscillating periodically.
+As in these prior works, we will consider axisymmetric perturbations only.\\